AwV7q1/react-vite-boilerplate/src/assets/README.md

 # /assets

-Lưu trữ tài nguyên tĩnh của dự án như ảnh và icon.
+Stores static assets of the project such as images and icons.

-## Các folder:
+## Folders:
-- `images/`: Ảnh background, logo, banner,...
+- `images/`: Backgrounds, logos, banners, etc.
-- `icons/`: SVG hoặc icon vector dùng trong UI
+- `icons/`: SVGs or vector icons used in the UI